svera/lemur/README.md

 ## Features

-* Show pull/merge requests from multiple repositories and services.
+* See pull/merge requests from multiple repositories and services from a single place.
 * Show +1/-1 comments in each pull request (Github only).
 * Show pull requests' waiting time.